gopher64/gopher64/README.md

   -c, --configure-input-profile <PROFILE_NAME>
           Create a new input profile (keyboard/gamepad mappings).
+  -u, --use-dinput
+          Use DirectInput when configuring a new input profile.
   -b, --bind-input-profile <PROFILE_NAME>
           Must also specify --port.
 Used to bind a previously created profile to a port -l, --list-controllers